dj0abr/libkmaudio/README.md

 ## Example

-An example how to init the sound system, record from microphone and play back to loadspeaker can be found in libkmaudio.cpp
+An example how to init the sound system, record from microphone and play back to loadspeaker can be found in libkmaudio.cpp.
+For use in another project simply remove main().